connect-group/terraform-aws-rds-finalsnapshot/README.md

 How does it work?
 (Under the hood)
 ----------------------------------
-This module creates a Lambda function which will run just once, after the database is created.
-It is triggered by a Cloudwatch scheduled event which will run just once, within 3 minutes of creation.
+This module creates a Lambda function which will run just once, after the database is created: it will remove

-This is required because Terraform data sources fail if a data source returns 0 results.
-But after a destroy there can be no managed Terraform resources; hence, the Lambda maintains an SSM Parameter which is not managed by Terraform.
+snapshots to ensure that the expected number of retained snapshots is met.

-AWS RDS maintains the final snapshot, which is not managed by Terraform; but on 'first run', and until the database is destroyed for the first time, that snapshot will not exist: so again, a data source cannot be used as it would cause Terraform to fail.
+The AWS RDS service maintains the final snapshot, which is not managed by Terraform; but on 'first run', and until the database is destroyed for the first time, that snapshot will not exist.
+To detect the snapshot, a CloudFormation CustomResource is used to execute a Lambda that checks for the existence of a snapshot.
+See the
+[terraform-aws-lambda-exec](https://github.com/connect-group/terraform-aws-lambda-exec) module for more information about how to execute a Lambda during terraform execution.

 Authors
 -------